SPECIES NAMECrotalus1 ruber2

-Restricted to the Peninsular Ranges of Southwestern California.
-Inhabits arid scrub, coastal chaparral, oak and pine woodlands, rocky grasslands, mesquite/cactus, and cultivated areas.
-Most commonly found in foothills of the mountains and into the dry rocky desert flats.
+Restricted to the Peninsular Ranges of southwestern California.
+Inhabits arid scrub, coastal chaparral, oak and pine woodlands, rocky grasslands, mesquite-cactus, and cultivated areas.
+Most commonly found in mountain foothills and dry rocky desert flats.
+Prefers densely vegetated or rocky areas, retreating to rock outcroppings, burrows and other subterranean areas for cover and brumation (the process in reptiles of metabolic slowing to conserve energy similar to hibernation in mammals).
 At risk due to habitat loss in coastal regions.

 Specializes in small mammals such as rabbits, ground squirrels, woodrats, and mice.
 Secondary prey includes birds, lizards, and occasionally other snakes.
 Capable of climbing small bushes and cacti to reach arboreal birds and mammals.
 Primarily an ambush hunter, species waits along areas trafficked by prey where it strikes, releases and then tracks the prey following the scent using the vomeronasal organ.
 Envenomated prey is then consumed whole.
 Known to occasionally eat carrion.
 Feeding frequency is approximately every 2 weeks.
 Most actively hunts nocturnally from April to June, with diurnal hunting during the mild temperatures of spring and late summer.